-We entered into a long-term loan agreement in March 2005 that was subsequently amended in 2006, 2008, 2009, and 2010 (as amended, the Loan Agreement).
+We entered into a long-term loan agreement in March 2005 (as amended, the Loan Agreement).
 Commencing in March 2011, we made principal and interest payments of \$0.6 million per month and, as required under the Loan Agreement, we made an additional principal payment of \$2.3 million in March 2012.
 Using the effective interest method, a majority of the March 2012 payment was accrued as interest expense in periods prior to 2010 with the remainder being recognized through the extended maturity date of February 2013.
-In June 2012, we elected to make another principal payment in the amount of \$1.9 million using proceeds from our Line of Credit (see Note 7).
+In June 2012, we elected to make another principal payment in the amount of \$1.9 million using proceeds from our Line of Credit (see Note 6).
 During the three months ended September 30, 2012, we paid the remaining balance due and the Loan Agreement was terminated.